cathiele/rpngo/USER_GUIDE.md

     screen /dev/ttyACM0 115200

+If you are using a PicoCalc, you may need to enable serial communications with

+    true serial

 I'm assuming the serial device on my PC and yours will be the same, which could be incorrect.
 I'm also assuming you want to send a file named `bounce_ball.rpn`;
 change the name to the file you actually want to send.